sanyassyed/DataEngineering_SuperStore_Data_ETL_Pipeline/docs/projectCreation.md

 ## TODO:
 * Redo the steps for function creation in the right region
-* Notes on how when configuring aws cli we have to give permissions to the User to 1) create roles and 2) attach policies to these roles.
+* Notes on when configuring aws cli we have to give permissions to the User to 1) create roles and 2) attach policies to these roles.
 * These permissions will have to be given by creating custom policies